 Applicants are only eligible to apply for one grant per semester, per year.
 Applicants who are recipients of 2016 undergraduate scholarships are not eligible to apply for placement grants.

-Funding period 1 applications - opening 29 February and closing 13 May.
+Funding period 1 applications for clinical placements undertaken between January and June this year - opening 29 February and closing 13 May.

-Funding period 2 applications - opening 01 August and closing 18 November.
+Funding period 2 applications for clinical placements undertaken between July and December this year - opening 01 August and closing 18 November.

 Applications must be submitted online.
 Applications received by any other means (eg. post or email) will not be processed.